Ratones Paranoicos: Members

-It was originally formed by Juanse (vocals and guitar), Pablo “Maldito" Memi (bass), Paul "Sarcófago" Cano (guitar) and Rubén "Roy" Quiroga (drums).
-In October 2007, Fabian "von" Quintiero split from the band after being a member since 1997.
+It was originally formed by Juanse Gutiérrez (vocals and guitar), Pablo "Maldito" Memi (bass), Paul "Sarcófago" Cano (guitar) and Rubén "Roy" Quiroga (drums).
+In October 2007, Fabian "Von" Quintiero split from the band after being a member since 1997.
 In his place came Pablo Memi, returning to the original line-up.
 The band was once supported by Charly García.
-Former Rolling Stone guitarist Mick Taylor has appeared with them.
+Former Rolling Stones guitarist Mick Taylor has appeared with them.